hellowizman/F32-for-Android/README.md

 ## At a Glance

-`F32` is a wrapper for [OpenWeatherMap API](http://openweathermap.org/api).
-It provides developer with super-simple way to obtain weather information by geographic coordinates.
+`F32` is a library for temperature conversions and weather forecasts.
+It includes wrapper for [OpenWeatherMap API](http://openweathermap.org/api) and provides developer with super-simple way to obtain weather information by geographic coordinates, city name and ZIP code.

 ## How To Get Started